AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 $54,935.96 (10 Gbps connection) |

-Break-even Point (Pattern 1 vs Pattern 2, 10 Gbps connection)
+Break-Even Point (Pattern 1 vs. Pattern 2, 10 Gbps connection)

-We need to find where Pattern 2's connection fee of $5,803.50 plus data transfer fees equals Pattern 1's $22,870.90.
+Finding the point where Pattern 2's connection cost of $5,803.50 plus data transfer fees equals Pattern 1's $22,870.90:

 Required transfer fee subtotal = $22,870.90 - $5,803.50 = $17,067.40

-Bidirectional total transfer = $17,067.40 ÷ $0.02/GB ≈ 853,370 GB ≈ 853 TB/month
+Bidirectional total transfer volume = $17,067.40 ÷ $0.02/GB ≒ 853,370 GB ≒ 853 TB/month

-Continuous bandwidth equivalent = 853 TB × 8 bit ÷ (730h × 3,600s) ≈ 2.6 Gbps (bidirectional total)
+Sustained bandwidth equivalent = 853 TB × 8 bit ÷ (730h × 3,600s) ≒ 2.6 Gbps (bidirectional total)

 Comparison with Pattern 1 (1 Gbps connection, $3,555.10/month)

-| Monthly Transfer | Pattern 1 (1 Gbps) | Pattern 4 (S3→GCS) | Pattern 5 (GCS→S3) |
+| Monthly Transfer Volume | Pattern 1 (1 Gbps) | Pattern 4 (S3→GCS) | Pattern 5 (GCS→S3) |

 |---|---|---|---|